digital-land-attic/developer-agreement-type-collection/README.md

 A collection of developer agreement types.

-The national dataset is in a format consistent with other Digital Land datasets as defined by the [ZZZ schema](https://digital-land.github.io/specification/schema/developer-agreement-type/).
+The national dataset is in a format consistent with other Digital Land datasets as defined by the [developer agreement type schema](https://digital-land.github.io/specification/schema/developer-agreement-type/).

 # Collection